Kotlin/KEEP/proposals/context-parameters.md

 }
 ```

-**§1.5** *(override)*: Context parameters are part of the signature, and follow the same rules as regular value parameters concerning overriding:
+**§1.5** *(override and overloading)*: Context parameters are part of the signature, and follow the same rules as regular value parameters concerning overriding:

 * The type and order of context parameters must coincide.
 * It is allowed (yet discouraged) to change the name of a context parameter.

+It is a conflict to declare overloads which only differ in the order of the context parameters.

 **§1.6** *(naming ambiguity)*: We use the term **context** with two meanings: